 “Next thing you know, we came across Lift Me Up / It was a hit When I heard it / But all we had was the instrumental and the hook / But when Rock jump on it for certain, it was to smash”

 I won't lie, I've never heard "Lift Me Up."
 Here you go.
 Sounds like Kendrick thinks “Lift Me Up” was Jay Rock’s first big “hit,” and by extension his and TDE's first big hit.
-The man's got plantinum albums under his belt now, but at the time it was a small, regional hit that meant everything to him.
+The man's got Platinum albums under his belt now, but at that time, it was a small, regional hit that meant everything to him.